-Easy recipe for rhubarb and rose jam with dried hibiscus flowers (or tea) for a deeper red colour.
+Easy recipe for rhubarb jam with a subtle touch of rose - and dried hibiscus flowers (or tea) for a deeper red colour.
 The combination also works well mixed with strawberries.

 How to Turn Green Rhubarb Pink

 A few years ago, I found a solution to our not-so-pretty green rhubarb found at our local French market.
 I didn't want to add strawberries to give it a pink look; instead I wanted JUST the rhubarb.
 So I experimented with the addition of hibiscus and red fruit tea to this Rhubarb compote.
 Bingo!
 It worked.

 Not only did it look much prettier in pink, but it also tasted fabulous.
 As I normally add a touch of rose syrup to my rhubarb jam, the addition of hibiscus just gives it that extra wow factor.

 Normally I use the least amount of sugar in jam making, and in order for it to be called jam, the amount of sugar (including the sugar from the fruits) has to be 650g per kilo of fruit.

 In the case of naturally tart rhubarb, I feel that 600g (1.25 lb) is minimum to compensate for its tartness.
 For more on sugar ratio to jam, see my recipe post for Corsican Fig Jam - as it all depends on the type of fruit used.
 Some have more sugar, some more pectin, so it's a matter of judging between the two.

 I normally use a pectin sugar since, like strawberries, it needs that bit of pectin in order for it to set more easily.
 Just check the ingredients on the special preserving jam sugar, as some have some strange ingredients that even include oils.